 Of course, if the dimensions of the matrix don't match, then you will get an error message.
-To do element wise multiplication, use the multipyElements() function (see Table 6 on page 121).
+To do element wise multiplication, use the multipyElements() function (see Table 6 on page 129).
 Matrix addition and subtraction are element wise, as expected, but the division operator is not supported.
-Element wise division can be accomplished with the divideElements() function, and multiplication by a matrix inverse can be accomplished using the inverse() function (see Table 6 on page 121).
-A matrix can be raised to an int or unsignedByte power, which is equivalent to multiplying it by itself some number of times.
-For instance, from it.
+Element wise division can be accomplished with the divideElements() function, and multiplication by a matrix inverse can be accomplished using the inverse() function (see Table 6 on page 129).
+A matrix can be raised to an int, short or unsignedByte power, which is equivalent to multiplying it by itself some number of times.
 For instance,